By David Deady

 “The goal isn’t just gathering information, it’s developing actionable and accurate intelligence that improves your sourcing and talent strategy.”

-By combining AI-driven data with your recruitment experience, you gain a well-rounded view of the talent market.
-Start with AI to get a quick landscape overview, but validate findings with industry contacts, data from reliable sources, and your own understanding of the role and location.
+Combining AI-driven data with your recruitment experience gives you a well-rounded view of the talent market.
+Start with AI to get a quick market overview, then validate findings with industry contacts, data from reliable sources, and your own understanding of the role and location.

-The smartest recruiters in 2025 aren’t just fast – they’re informed.
-They know how to balance the speed and breadth of AI with the nuanced understanding that only human experience can provide.
+The smartest recruiters in 2026 aren’t just fast – they’re informed.
+They know how to balance the speed and breadth of AI with the judgment that only human experience can provide.
+Developing generative AI skills is now part of that picture, especially for recruiters expected to turn AI outputs into useful talent advice.

 But as Glen Cathey reminds us, AI should support human judgment, not replace it.
 Recruiters still need to apply context, validate data, and bring the human touch to every insight.
 AI can map the terrain, but it’s up to you to navigate it thoughtfully.